Brunel University of London: Coat of arms

-Academics
+The Brunel coat of arms was granted to the university on 12 June 1970, and incorporates various images representative of the university's heritage and principles.

+The masonry arch symbolises Isambard Kingdom Brunel, after whom the university is named; the compass and cogwheel symbolise technology, on which the university initially focused, and the institution's former status as a College of Advanced Technology; the ermine lozenge is an allusion to the arms of Lord Halsbury, the first Chancellor of the university.
+The full coat of arms has a swan as the crest, which symbolises Uxbridge, where the main campus is located.

+The heraldic description is given as ‘Azure a Pair of Dividers chevronwise proper in base on a Pile reversed Or a Lozenge Ermine a Chief enarched in the form of a bridge of masonry proper AND for the Crest On a Wreath of the Colours A swan wings addorsed proper about the neck a Mural Crown Or resting the dexter foot on a Cogwheel proper’.

+In 2024, with Brunel joining the federation of the University of London, it adopted a new logo, which included redrawn artwork of the coat of arms with slightly reconfigured elements.
+Most prominently, the cogwheel was moved from under the swan's foot to a central position in the shield, replacing the ermine lozenge.

+Academic profile

 Brunel students have access to specialist laboratories for electronic imaging, bioprocessing and experimental techniques; flight, driving and train simulators; a 3-D body scanner; an MRI scanner; motion-capture equipment; an occupational therapy suite; sports and performing arts facilities; and academic archives in cult film and contemporary writing.

 Depending on the degree course followed, many undergraduate students may choose to undertake practical placements and projects as an integral part of their courses (a founding principle of the sandwich degree structure).

 Research

 In the 2008 Research Assessment Exercise (RAE), 90% of Brunel research submitted was rated as being of international quality.
 In the Research Excellence Framework (REF) in 2014 Brunel was ranked 33rd for Research Power.

 A comparison of the data submitted to REF2021 compared to the submission for REF2014 demonstrates a 9.6% increase of staff Full-time equivalent (FTE) submitted, a 5.9% increase in Early Career Researchers, 22% increase in PhD graduation per staff (FTE) per year and a 55% increase in spend per staff (FTE) per year.

-Courses at Brunel draw on staff's research in areas including Cancer Genetics, Environmental Science, Human-Centred Design, Materials Processing, Contemporary Music and Digital Performance, Children's Education and Sports Medicine.
+Courses at Brunel draw on staff's research in areas including Law, Cancer Genetics, Environmental Science, Human-Centred Design, Materials Processing, Contemporary Music and Digital Performance, Children's Education and Sports Medicine.

-Made in Brunel
+'Made in Brunel' (annual design exhibition)

-Brunel's Department of Design holds a yearly design exhibition called Made In Brunel, to promote and showcase the work of final year students to the design industry.
-In past years it has been held at the Business Design Centre in Islington, and the Oxo Tower Wharf.
-From 2011 onwards the exhibition has been held at the Bargehouse, on the Southbank, London.
+Brunel's Design School holds an annual design exhibition called Made In Brunel, to promote and showcase the work of final year students to the design industry.
+Rather than being hosted on campus, the exhibition has been held at a variety of venues in central London, including the Business Design Centre in Islington, and the Bargehouse at the Oxo Tower Wharf on the Southbank.